EamonMcGaley/auth-inspector/README.md

 - Add tests - currently there are no tests
 - Refactor - first draft is a bit messy
 - CSS - make it look nicer
+- Fit panel to dev panel pane - too much scrolling
+- Clear table - useful for refreshing a page
+- filter table - nice to have